kevinfrydmanesqd/ece-2020-fall-webtech/CALENDAR.md

 in alternative syntaxes.
 The rest of the course will present and use CoffeeScript, Jade, Stylus and friends.

-## Embeded LevelDB datastore and unit testing
+## ExpressJS & Storage

+The course will introduce Node.js frameworks and focus on ExpressJS to write a web application that exposes REST services and renders HTML pages.

-It writes the storage API to manage a LevelDB database and interact with it.
+In the second part we'll choose database (LevelDB) and write the storage API to manage it and interact with it.
 The writing process will be driven by unit tests.

-## Advanced web application and REST service

-Using the popular Express to write a web application framework.
-It exposes the storage API through HTTP REST services and service HTML pages.
+This class is also the beginning point for the final project

+## Middlewares

+We'll learn how to use ExpressJS' middlewares, first with existing libraries and then by writing our own middlewares for authenticating.

-## Data Streaming with HTTP push
+## Data Streaming with sockets

-It presents the HTTP push mechanism and it shows how to update a graphic in realtime.
+The course will introduce the web sockets protocol and demonstrate its uses with a mini-project.

 ## Notes

+* All of the students' code should be on a git platform
-All courses will take place in "Labo Linux User".
+* The class' notation will take in account :
+  * Continuous assesment (through git history)
+  * A written test
+  * A final project